OldManUmby/DND.SRD.Wiki/README.md

-# WARNING: We Are Currently Updating to REmastered Formats V4.1 (see Formats) Now Thru The Weekend; Please Visit Us Again On Monday!
+# WARNING: We Are Currently Updating to REmastered v4.1 (see Formats) Now Thru The Weekend; Please Visit Us Again On Monday!

 ---